jimevans/PinchHitter/README.md

 ```

 ## Development
-The library is built using .NET 6.
-There are no plans at present to support earlier versions of .NET.
+The library is built to support .NETStandard 2.0.
+This should allow the widest usage of the library across
-Future versions of .NET will be supported when [a new LTS version](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) is released.
-The next LTS version of .NET is scheduled to be .NET 8, released in November, 2023.
+the largest number of framework versions, including .NET Framework, .NET Core, and .NET 5 and higher.

 To build the library, after cloning the repository, execute the following in a terminal window
 in the root of your clone: